Join us for the Wolff Fellowship Panel on Thursday, November 6, 2025 from 4:00 - 5:30 PM.

 The Wolff Fellowship

-The Wolff Fellows program grants $45,000 to a graduating senior in the College of Letters & Science to support a year of travel, service or study abroad experience, post-graduation.
+The Wolff Fellows program grants up to $45,000 to a graduating senior in the College of Letters & Science to support a year of travel, service or study abroad experience, post-graduation.

 This award considers not only excellent academic performance and related endeavors, but also weighs the student’s commitments and actions to those outside oneself and to the greater community.
 During the undergraduate career, this can look like volunteerism, community or public service, leadership, and other endeavors.